See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Experiments

 \subsection{Performance on Dynamic Environment}

-To further evaluate the applicability of StaR in dynamic environments, we conduct experiments with the three multimodal agents on the proposed dynamic evaluation benchmark.
-The dynamic evaluation benchmark enables to examine not only overall task execution accuracy of toggle control instructions but also the tendencies toward false positive toggling and false negatives toggling.
-The task success rates of the three multimodal agents are presented in Table~\ref{tab:performanceOnDynamicEnvironment}, providing a quantitative comparison of their performance with and without StaR.
+To further assess the applicability of StaR in dynamic environments, we evaluate UI-TARS-7B, OS-Atlas-7B, and AgentCPM-GUI-8B on the proposed dynamic evaluation benchmark.
+The dynamic evaluation benchmark enables us to examine not only overall task execution accuracy of toggle control instructions but also the tendencies toward false positive and false negative toggling.
+Table~\ref{tab:performanceOnDynamicEnvironment} presents the task success rates, comparing agent performance with and without StaR training.
+We draw the key findings as follows: